 1. Competence Maintenance:

 This is the supportive component of the program.
-This component describes the basic activities required by all occupational therapists to demonstrate that they are engaging in reflective practice and complying with regulatory requirements.
+This component includes the annual activities required of all occupational therapists to demonstrate that they are engaging in reflective practice and complying with regulatory requirements.

 2. Competence Review:

 This is the evaluative component of the program.
-It assess an occupational therapists' skills, knowledge, and judgement required to provide safe, effective, and ethical services and to identify those registrants who may require improvement to practice.
-This component will have multiple components and is currently under development.
+It assesses an occupational therapist’s skills, knowledge, and judgement required to provide safe, effective, and ethical services and to identify those registrants who may require improvement to their practice.
+Only those registrants notified by the College will need to participate in this component, with cohorts being selected at intervals throughout the year.
+It is a regulatory requirement for registrants to participate in Competence Review if selected.

 3. Competence Improvement

-This is the improvement component of the program for those registrants identified in competence review as having competence below acceptable standards.
-Recommendations for improvement are made by committee based on the results of competence review.
+This is the improvement component of the program for those registrants identified in Competence Review.
+Recommendations for improvement are made by staff and/or committee based on the results of Competence Review.
+Specific, mandatory learning activities may be assigned to each registrant based on their identified learning needs.